city-of-baltimore/citistatQuartoTemplate/README.md

 ### Create an new folder and template

-In this scenario, an analyst is starting a fresh new quarto doc in a new folder.
-The following line will create a new folder containing a boilerplate `.qmd` template with Citistat branding:
+In this scenario, an analyst is starting a fresh new quarto doc in a new or existing folder.
+The following line will create a boilerplate `.qmd` template with Citistat branding in a new or existing folder:

 ``` bash
 ### do this in the "terminal" of Rstudio, not the "console"

 quarto use template city-of-baltimore/citistatQuartoTemplate
 ```

+After the line is entered, there will be a few questions about permissions and whether a new folder should be created.
+Be aware that the boilerplate `.qmd` template file that gets created will take the name of its folder.
+That means it will overwrite an existing `.qmd` file if it has the same name.

 ### Install template into existing folder/document